FAQs

 When can I apply?

 Applications are accepted online from November to September each year.
 Late applications are considered, however places are limited and no guarantee can be made that places will be available.
-Please refer to our Key Dates page for specific application deadlines and interview dates.
+Entry requirements and key dates are available on each course page.

 How do I apply?

-Our home page contains links to all of our courses, or you can click “courses” on our navigation bar.
+Click “courses” on our navigation bar or homepage.
 Once you have selected your course of interest, click the "Apply Now" button located on the left-hand side bar.
 Fill out this form and click "Submit".
+We aim to have your application processed in a week, however, during the summer months this may take a little longer.

 What are the entry requirements for your courses?

 The entry requirements for each course vary.
-You will find information about the entry requirements at the bottom of each course page.
-Here are links to our full-time courses Portfolio Preparation, Advanced Portfolio Preparation, Documentary Filmmaking & Photography and the same is true for our BTEI courses.
+You will find information about the entry requirements on each course page.

 I've applied, what happens next?